 Singapore has longstanding ties with the Middle East going as far back as the 9th Century and the Abbasid Caliphate, when Arabian traders in dhows frequently plied the Maritime Silk Road to trade with China.
 At that time, Singapore was a major port and trading post of the Sumatran Srivijaya Empire, and these traders often stopped at Singapore en-route back to Arabia.

 Diplomatic Presence Singapore's diplomatic presence in the Middle East is substantial and expanding.
-Singapore currently has embassies in Abu Dhabi, Cairo, Riyadh and Doha, as well as a Consulate-General in Dubai, Jeddah and Muscat.
+Singapore currently has embassies in Abu Dhabi, Cairo, Riyadh and Doha, as well as consulates general in Dubai, Jeddah and Muscat.
 In addition, we have accredited Non-Resident Ambassadors to Iran, Israel, Jordan, Kuwait, Oman, and Yemen.
 Singapore’s Ambassadors to Saudi Arabia and Egypt are concurrently accredited to Bahrain and Libya respectively.
-The UAE, Saudi Arabia, Kuwait, Egypt, Qatar and Israel have resident embassies in Singapore, while Oman has a Consulate-General in Singapore.
+The UAE, Saudi Arabia, Kuwait, Egypt, Qatar and Israel have embassies in Singapore, while Oman has a consulate-general.

 Kuwait - Visit by Emeritus Senior Minister Goh Chok Tong to attend the International Advisory Board meeting of the National Bank of Kuwait in April 2013